Questions? We're here for you.

 Speak in short, simple phrases.
 Avoid asking a confused person a lot of questions.

 Provide a quiet, peaceful setting away from loud noises.
 It may help to play the person's favorite music.

 Keep a nightlight on so the person can orient themselves to their surroundings if they wake up.

 If the person is starting a new medication, watch to see if their condition improves or worsens, of if there are side effects.
-Tell your Agrace team what you observe.
+Tell their doctor or hospice team what you observe.

-Call your Agrace team anytime you have questions or concerns about confusion.
+For Agrace Hospice Care patients, talk to your nurse anytime you have questions or concerns about confusion.
 Contact Agrace right away if there is a sudden change in a hospice patient’s confusion.

 If not enrolled in hospice care, please contact the person’s primary care provider (doctor, nurse practitioner, etc.) for advice.

 If you need help urgently for an Agrace Hospice Care patient, please call.
 Otherwise, email us directly at firstname.lastname@example.org, or send your questions through our online contact form.

 Call to talk to an interpreter / Tenemos intérpretes disponibles: (800) 930-2770